jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 #### Recommendation

-We recommend a time and material (T&M) contract for Agile software development with a not-to-exceed ceiling.
+We recommend a time and material (T&M) contract for Agile software development with a not-to-exceed ceiling.[^ceiling]

 Flexibility is an absolute necessity for Agile software development.
 In an Agile project, there are no predetermined requirements listed as "shall" statements.